sajjadGG/book-python/file/index.rst

 :About assignment:
     * Filename: ``file_hosts.py``
-    * Lines of code to write: 10 linii
+    * Lines of code to write: 10 lines
     * Estimated time of completion: 20 min

 :Co zadanie sprawdza?: